zhixiangteoh/eecs280-notes/midterm/midterm.md

 cout << endl; // prints hello
 ```

-#### Must be at the end of all c-strings for them to be valid
+#### i.
+Must be at the end of all c-strings for them to be valid

 If the null terminating character `'\0'` is not used to terminate a user-defined char array, then it is not a valid C string and using it as one can lead to undefined behavior.

-#### Causes c-strings to stop printing to cout
+#### ii.
+Causes c-strings to stop printing to cout

 Covered [above](#identify-what-aspects-of-a-c-strings-make-it-different-from-a-regular-array).

-### Develop code making use of cstring library functions to perform operations on C-Style strings (including strlen, strcmp, etc.)
+### d.
+Develop code making use of cstring library functions to perform operations on C-Style strings (including strlen, strcmp, etc.)

 For C-style strings, you should use traversal by pointer because you don't know the size or length of the C-string before you iterate through it at least once.
 I generally like to use the traversing scheme discussed above in all such questions requiring performing operations on C-style strings: